 The scheme is well-suited to high-volume trucking corridors around cities, including ports and such, where high volumes of truck operations tend to produce a lot of air pollution.
 The trucks aren't directly generating emissions while on electric cruise, and they are quieter; the big downside is that the apparatus is ugly.
 However, the scheme has plenty of attractions, a big one being that it's nothing really new, and is known to work effectively.

-* As discussed by an article from REUTERS ("US Banks Launching Answer To Peer-To-Peer Payment App Venmo" by David Henry and Anna Irrera, 12 June 2017), Paypal's Venmo mobile payments app has achieved prominence in a rapidly evolving environment.
+* As discussed by an article from REUTERS.com ("US Banks Launching Answer To Peer-To-Peer Payment App Venmo" by David Henry and Anna Irrera, 12 June 2017), Paypal's Venmo mobile payments app has achieved prominence in a rapidly evolving environment.
 Rather than be left behind, five of the largest US banks have now introduced a mobile payments app and system named "Zelle".

 The founding group expects Zelle membership to swell to over two dozen banks and credit unions within a year.
 Zelle will allow the clients of the banks to send money to each other instantly -- that is, "person-to-person payments" -- using a smartphone, simply using a recipient's mobile phone number or email address to make the payment.
 Zelle has an edge over Venmo, which immediately alerts users that a money transfer is in progress, but takes time to shift funds between bank accounts.
 Bank clients who obtain Zelle may not notice much new, as compared to the existing bank payment apps; but transfers will happen more quickly, because the member banks are linking to each other.
 The member banks are being careful to transition to Zelle in a gradual fashion, to keep from bewildering clients.

 The five banks are JPMorgan, Bank of America, Wells Fargo, US Bancorp, and Capital One Financial.
-The Zelle network was established by by an industry consortium called Early Warning Services LLC.
+The Zelle network was established by an industry consortium called Early Warning Services LLC.
 Establishing Zelle was troublesome because the banks are competitors -- but they were forced to cooperate because of the rapid growth of digital payment apps like Venmo or Apple's Apple Pay.
 Although they are latecomers, the banks do have an edge, in that they have far more funds than the digital upstarts, which only processed in 2016 an estimated fifth of the funds handled by traditional banks.
 The Zelle group expects the number of member banks and credit unions to grow to two dozen in a year.

 * Access to water in African villages is poor, with only 5% of rural Africans having piped water.
 They're reliant on pumps, which don't always work; about a third of them are out of order at any one time.
 Aid organizations have come up with many schemes to improve the situation, though most haven't worked out well.
-As a follow-on to the notion of a wireless-enabled pump, discussed here in 2012, an article from THE ECONOMIST ("A Better Way To Provide Drinking Water In Rural Africa", 4 March 2017) discussed a promising new scheme from a UK startup named "eWATER".
+As a follow-on to the notion of a wireless-enabled pump, discussed here in 2012, an article from ECONOMIST.com ("A Better Way To Provide Drinking Water In Rural Africa", 4 March 2017) discussed a promising new scheme from a UK startup named "eWATER".

 The firm has now installed over a hundred solar-powered water pumps in Gambian villages, with access controlled by cellphone.
 The water is not free; villagers have to buy a ration from a shopkeeper -- at a rate of only about a penny for 20 liters (5.3 US gallons) -- with the account depleted with each "withdrawal" at the pump.